aokranj/website-pdkranj.si/public/wp-content/plugins/facebook/readme.txt

 == Installation ==

 1. Install Facebook for WordPress either via the WordPress.org plugin directory, or by uploading the files to your server (in the `/wp-content/plugins/` directory).
+1. You should be able to start using social plugins (Like Button, Send Button, etc.) right away.
-1. After activating the plugin, you will be asked to set up your Facebook application or enter existing credentials copied from the [Facebook Developers site](http://developers.facebook.com/apps/).
+1. After activating the plugin, you will be asked to set up your Facebook application or enter existing credentials copied from the [Facebook Developers site](http://developers.facebook.com/apps/) to unlock additional features such as publishing posts to an author Timeline or site Page.
-1. Publishing to Facebook Timeline requires a Facebook application with an approved publish action with tags, user message, and explicitly shared action permissions.
-See the [Facebook for WordPress help page](https://developers.facebook.com/wordpress/) for more information.
+1. Optionally set up a Facebook Open Graph action with user message, mentions tagging, and explicitly shared action capabilities.
+See the [Facebook for WordPress help page](https://developers.facebook.com/docs/wordpress/) for more information.
 1. That's it.
 You're ready to go!

 == Screenshots ==